vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 he wishes.

 The methodology behind GreenTea's flashcard system will be based on the Leitner System (https://en.wikipedia.org/wiki/Leitner_system)
-To put it simply, it is a proven quizzing system that increases the user's rate of learning by using spaced repetition.
+The Letiner system is a proven quizzing system that increases the user's rate of learning by using spaced repetition.
 In the Leitner system, flashcards are sorted based on the user's ability to answer them.
 Correctly answered flashcards are put at the end of the question queue and incorrectly answered flashcards are placed at the front.